Looking for an inexpensive and simple – yet surprisingly effective – full-body workout you can do nearly anywhere?

 - If something doesn’t feel right, there’s a good chance it’s not.
 If you feel pain or discomfort, stop what you are doing.

 - You may experience some muscle soreness the day (or even two days) after your workout, and that is normal.
-Pain in joints or pain that is debilitating are another story – those can be signs of injury, and should be checked by a medical professional.
+Pain in joints or pain that is debilitating is another story – those can be signs of injury and should be checked by a medical professional.